How To Start a Clothing Brand in 2022

 Getting into business is a long-term, lifestyle decision over a career choice.
 Those who start and run businesses of any size need to be ready to sacrifice a lot, work long days and reinvest back into the business at the beginning to ensure the business scales correctly.

-There’s no two ways around it; starting a clothing line can be expensive.
+There’s no two ways around it; starting a clothing line costs money and can be expensive.
+This is because the business model requires you to invest into inventory before you sell it.

 Although there are ways you can minimise expenditure at the beginning, you need stock to sell in order to make money.
 This stock needs to be purchased upfront from clothing manufactures, thus the cost being high initially.